GarvTambi/Udacity-Self-Driving-Car/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the pandas library to calculate summary statistics of the traffic signs data set:

+The dataset contains:-
-* The size of training set is 34799
+Number of training examples = 34799
-* The size of the validation set is 4410
-* The size of test set is 12630
+Number of valid examples= 4410
+Number of testing examples = 12630
-* The shape of a traffic sign image is (32, 32, 3)
+Image data shape = (32, 32, 3)
-* The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Number of classes = 43

+#### Preprocessing the image data

+Although colors in the traffic sign are important in real-world for people to recognize different signs, traffic signs are also different in their shapes and contents.
+We can ignore colors in this problem because signs in our training set are differentiable from their contents and shapes, and the network seems to have no problem to learn just from shapes.
+Therefore, My preprocessing phase normalizes images from [0, 255] to [0, 1], and grayscales it.
+Minimally, the image data should be normalized so that the data has a mean zero and equal variance.
+For image data, (pixel - 128)/ 128 is a quick way to approximately normalize the data.

 See the result in, [notebook](https://github.com/GarvTambi/Udacity-Self-Driving-Car/blob/master/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.ipynb)

 ![alt text][image1]

-### Design and Test a Model Architecture
+### Final Model Architecture

-#### 1. Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-Although colors in the traffic sign are important in real world for people to recoganize different signs, traffic signs are also different in their shapes and contents.
-We can ignore colors in this problem because signs in our training set are differentiable from their contents and shapes, and the network seems having no problem to learn just from shapes.

-Therefore, My preprocessing phase normalizes images from [0, 255] to [0, 1], and grayscales it.
-You can see the grayscale effects in cell 10.

-#### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
-How much data was in each set?
-Explain what techniques were used to split the data into these sets.
-(OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data

-The train, valid and test data are prepreocessed and argumented.

-* The size of training set is 34799
-* The size of the validation set is 4410
-* The size of test set is 12630
-* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is 43

-#### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code is in function `classifier`

 I adapted LeNet architecture: Two convolutional layers followed by one flatten layer, drop out layer, and three fully connected linear layers.

-1. 5x5 convolution (32x32x1 in, 28x28x6 out)
+5x5 convolution (32x32x1 in, 28x28x6 out)
-2. ReLU
+ReLU
-3. 2x2 max pool (28x28x6 in, 14x14x6 out)
+2x2 max pool (28x28x6 in, 14x14x6 out)
-4. x5 convolution (14x14x6 in, 10x10x16 out)
+5x5 convolution (14x14x6 in, 10x10x16 out)
-5. ReLU
+ReLU
-6. 2x2 max pool (10x10x16 in, 5x5x16 out)
+2x2 max pool (10x10x16 in, 5x5x16 out)
-7. 5x5 convolution (5x5x6 in, 1x1x400 out)
+5x5 convolution (5x5x6 in, 1x1x400 out)
-8. ReLu
+ReLu
-9. Flatten layers from numbers 8 (1x1x400 -> 400) and 6 (5x5x16 -> 400)
+Flatten layers from numbers 8 (1x1x400 -> 400) and 6 (5x5x16 -> 400)
-10. Concatenate flattened layers to a single size-800 layer
+Concatenate flattened layers to a single size-800 layer Dropout layer
-11. Dropout layer
-12. Fully connected layer (800 in, 43 out)
+Fully connected layer (800 in, 43 out)

-#### 4. Describe how, and identify where in your code, you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+#### Type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 I train the model in 60 iterations (epochs), and each iteration is trained with 50 batch size.
 Adam optimizer is used with learning rate 0.0009.

-#### 5. Describe the approach taken for finding a solution.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+#### Results on the training, validation and test sets

-My final model results were:
+My final model results were:-
-* training set accuracy of 0.97 (overfitting the cross validation)
+* training set accuracy of 0.97 (overfitting the cross-validation)
 * validation set accuracy of 0.954
 * test set accuracy of 0.100
 The first model is adapted from LeNet architecture.
 Since LeNet architecture has a great performance on recognizing handwritings, I think it would also work on classifying traffic signs.

-I used the same parameter given in LeNet lab.
+I used the same parameter given in the LeNet lab.
 Its training accuracy initially was around 90%, so I thought the filter depth was not large enough to capture images' shapes and contents.
 Previously the filter depth was 6 for the first layer and 12 for the second.
 I increased to 12 and 25.
-The accuracy increased to around 95%.
+The accuracy increased to around 93%.
 I then added a drop out layer, which is supposed to used to prevent overfitting, but I found a drop out layer could sometimes increase the accuracy to 95%.
 I also tuned `epoch`, `batch_size`, and `rate` parameters, and settled at
 - `epoch` 60
 - `batch_size` 50
 - `learning rate` 0.0009

-I have my explainations of the effect of the drop out layer after I've seen some of the training data.
-Some images are too dark to see the sign, so it seems that these images act as noises in the training data and drop out layer can reduce the negative effects on learning.
+I have my explanations of the effect of the drop out layer after I've seen some of the training data.
+Some images are too dark to see the sign, so it seems that these images act as noises in the training data , and the drop out layer can reduce the negative effects on learning.

-The final accuracy in validation set is around 0.954.
+The final accuracy in the validation set is around 0.954.

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-#### 1. Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+#### Parameter Tuning
+---

+Don't Forget to tune your Parameter in your model too for better understanding as well to get a model greater than this.

+---